 The help session ended at 5 pm and we both headed toward the dining hall.
 I love geriatric dining times in dining halls; it’s before the salad bar has been picked over and sneezed on and had its cottage cheese all mixed in with the lima beans.

 Our shared destination was apparent so he suggested that we eat together.
 Why not?!
 He was (possibly) nerdy druggy cool and I was (for 48 hours now) single!

 I detest cooking, but consider myself a talent when it comes to salad bars.
 The secret is to maintain a discriminating theme, rather than just whimsically scooping anything that appeals to your pallet.
 The components must be unified, complementary, and purposeful.

 That night my theme was Asian Cobb.
 It sounds risky, but as a salad bar master, I could pull it off.

 I sprinkled some finishing-touch crispy noodles and admired my creation.
-“This is a fucking great salad,” I thought as a shadow cast over that fucking great salad from a body aggressing my personal space.
+“This is a fucking great salad,” I thought as a shadow cast over me and my salad.

 I was silent.
 I glanced at Physics guy, occupied a few meters away at the checkout line.

 Robb: “Just confirm that you did and I will leave you alone.”

 He slapped my salad out of my hands and stormed away.
 The lettuce and vegetables spewed into the air like confetti, before succumbing to gravity and raining down.
 The hard boiled egg hit first, bounced in slow motion, and then rolled swiftly to the periphery.
 Salad detritus covered the tile floor.
 Crispy romaine, grilled chicken, mandarin oranges.
 An Asian Cobb massacre.